 Moon & Mars Missions: Analogues & Research

-The Science Partner Journal Space: Science & Technology is now considering submissions for the special issue, Moon & Mars Missions: Analogues & Research.
+The Science Partner Journal Space: Science & Technology presents a special issue: Moon & Mars Missions: Analogues & Research.

 This special issue addresses Moon & Mars research through data analysis, development of instruments and enabling technologies, and space probes (orbiters, landers, rovers, and human habitats).
 It covers geosciences, astrobiology, life sciences, astrophysics, and humanities, as well as resource utilization and outposts.
 It also includes the preparation for experiments, astronauts, habitats, settlements, and field work in extreme terrestrial Moon & Mars analogues.